PurpleBooth/ed-system-search/README.md

     ed-system-search [OPTIONS] <edsm-path>

 ARGS:
-    <edsm-path>    This is the path to th EDSM dump
+    <edsm-path>    This is the path to th EDSM dump in .json.gz format

 FLAGS:
     -h, --help       Prints help information